Categorified cyclic operads: Alternative presentations of categorified cylic operads

 \subsection{Skeletal categorified entries-only cyclic operads}

-A definition (recalled below) of skeletal entries-only cyclic operads can be found in the unpublished manuscript \cite{djms}.
-We shall admit its equivalence with the non-skeletal entries-only definition (whose categorification is Definition \ref{cat} here), which parallels the equivalence between skeletal and non-skeletal versions of cyclic operads in the exchangeable-output setting that we exploited above.
+We give below a definition of skeletal entries-only cyclic operads.
+Definition \ref{co_skeletal} is a variation on a similar definition which appears in the unpublished manuscript \cite{djms}.
+We shall omit its equivalence with the non-skeletal entries-only definition (whose categorification is Definition \ref{cat} here), which parallels the equivalence between skeletal and non-skeletal versions of cyclic operads in the exchangeable-output setting that we exploited above.
 Again, this definition can be categorified following the same approach as before.
-As an illustration, we shall describe the coersion of \hyperlink{bg-hexagon}{{\tt ($\beta \gamma$-\texttt{hexagon})}} to the skeletal framework.
+As an illustration, we shall describe the translation of \hyperlink{bg-hexagon}{{\tt ($\beta \gamma$-\texttt{hexagon})}} to the skeletal framework.

+In the remainder of this section, as well as throughout Section \ref{s5}, we shall denote the set of permutations on the set $[n]=\{1,\dots,n\}$ with ${\mathbb S}_{n}$.
+We shall use the notation ${\tt c}{\mathbb S}_{n}$ for the set of cyclic permutations on $[n]$.